We all have things we swear we’re going to get around to doing — as soon as we have time, that is.

 It can often feel like we’re constantly being encouraged to maximize our productivity but, in truth, being idle can lead to the most creative and innovative ideas.
 After all, wasn’t Isaac Newton taking a snack break under a tree when he discovered the forces of gravity from a falling apple?
 The likelihood of self-isolation inspiring a scientific breakthrough might be slim, but approaching your time indoors with this philosophy can be equally constructive.

 In our usual busy everyday lives, we seldom have moments to peer out the window and let our thoughts wander.
-So, crack out your journal or an adult coloring book and see where your thoughts take you.
+So, crack out your journal or an adult colouring book and see where your thoughts take you.
 Maybe you’ll have a creative breakthrough, or maybe you’ll just get some much-needed stress relief.

 If you’re going to be spending all this time at home, might as well optimize your space, right?
 Do some spring cleaning or declutter your space Marie Kondo–style.
 Set up or freshen up your home office so you feel good spending your working hours in a designated spot.